$149 Find Cheap Flights from Perth to Singapore

 The average price of all round-trip flights from Perth to Singapore clicked on KAYAK for each day over the last 12 months.

-When flying from Perth to Singapore, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
-For your return to Perth, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.
+When flying from Perth to Singapore, you should consider leaving on a Monday and avoid Thursdays if you are looking for the best rates.
+For your return to Perth, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Perth to Singapore?